Go Karting at Whistling Morans- A Comprehensive Guide

 - Whistling Morans occasionally host competitions and events, stay in the know by checking out their Instagram page.

 It is a great starting point for people interested in motorsports.
 You can do it professionally as a career, as a sport or as a hobby.
 It is a fantastic way to unwind and I highly recommend go-karting.
 I enjoyed my experience and cannot wait to go back.

-Other places in Kenya where you can partake in Go Karting are GP Karting on Lang’ata Road in Nairobi, Eastern Ark Hotel on Kangundo Road in Malaa, TGRV Circuit in Mai Mahiu, Mombasa Go-Kart in Mombasa and Chaka Ranch in Chaka, Nanyuki.
+Other places in Kenya where you can partake in Go Karting are GP Karting on Lang’ata Road and MadMax Karting in Two Rivers Mall, Nairobi, Eastern Ark Hotel on Kangundo Road in Malaa, TGRV Circuit in Mai Mahiu, Mombasa Go-Kart in Mombasa and Chaka Ranch in Chaka, Nanyuki.

 Go Karting is a fun adventure activity that you should try if you have not yet had the chance to.
 Try it over a weekend and/or to celebrate a milestone or event.
 It is an experience you live to remember.